wp-plugins/captionpix/readme.txt

 == Changelog ==

-= 1.6 = Updated tooltips to use dash-icons font, and renamed some files to use standard WordPress plugin naming conventions = 1.5 = Add more captioning options such as padding and text justification = 1.4.1 = Fix to mobile responsive markup to ensure images are resized to 100% on small devices
+= 1.7 = Updated for WordPress 4.3, updated admin for better mobile responsiveness, uses admin notices for messages = 1.6 = Updated tooltips to use dash-icons font, and renamed some files to use standard WordPress plugin naming conventions = 1.5 = Add more captioning options such as padding and text justification = 1.4.1 = Fix to mobile responsive markup to ensure images are resized to 100% on small devices